To look up, not down.

 We are committed to the concept that tourism can and should benefit conservation and host communities.
-Our holidays and itineraries ensure responsible travel to natural areas of Africa that conserve the environment and improve the well being of local people.
+Our African safari holidays and African safari tours ensure responsible travel to natural areas of Africa that conserve the environment and improve the well being of local people.

 Our principles are:

 - Work with camps, lodges and companies in Africa that actively strive to reduce and neutralise their carbon footprint and impact

 - Work directly with as many African owned and operated camps and lodges

 - Support local African partners many of whom are long time friends.

 - Provide positive experiences for our clients that directly benefit local people

 - Raise money through various schemes that benefit and empower the local people and contribute to the conservation efforts in Africa

 - Contribute to enhancing opportunities for the future of Africa

 - Help create better places for the people in Africa to live in, thus better places to visit